SeriousOldMan/Simulator-Controller/Docs/Setup Workbench.md

 			(Prove: changeSetting(Bumpstop.Rate, [Rear.Left, Rear.Right], 0.5, ?Understeer.Corner.Exit.Fast.Correction))

 As you can see, these rules define the changes to be applied to the setup settings to compensate for a specific problem, fast corner exit understeer in this example.
 It is self-explanatory, that a lot of settings might be influenced by many applicable rules at the same time.
 The generic rule set of "Setup Workbench" will handle this by computing the resulting setting as the best possible compromise for all resulting changes.

+A totally different story is the Setup Engineer, which will rely on the anylytical capabilities of the configured LLM.
+The telemetry data is supplied to the LLM in the user prompt as a large CSV table.
+Additional information and instructions how to use the telemetry data are supplied as system instructions to the LLM.
+These [instructions](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Setup-Workbench#Setup-Engineer) can be modified to suite your needs.

 ## Managing Car Setups